kfinger85/CompanyManager/readme.md

 ## Entities

 You have five entities (Company, Worker, Project, Qualification, WorkerProject), so you would have five entity classes.
-This is correct.

 ## Repositories